johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/ContentEditorUserGuide/ToolsMenu/Aliases/README.md

 stack size exceeded."
 BodilessJS does not check for circular redirects, and, therefore, does not make any attempt to correct them, nor provide any warning.

-Remove or correct the redirect alias causing the circular reference.
+01. Remove or correct the redirect alias causing the circular reference.
+01. If needed, restart your edit environment for your update to take effect.
+    - **Note:** You may need to contact a developer to perform this action for you.

 ?> **Note:** Redirects can be configured elsewhere.
 <br>